Indo-Gangetic Plain: Hydrography and climate

 The region is drained by three major river systems and has a high ground water table.
 Due to its rich water resources and fertile alluvial soil, it is one of the world's most densely populated and intensely farmed areas.
-The eastern part of the plain receives heavy rainfall during the monsoon after summer, which commonly results in floods and inundations.
-The rainfall decreases from the east towards the west with the western region encompassing drier areas such as the Thar desert.
+The amount of rainfall varies across the plan, with the eastern part of the plains receiving 25-40 in of rainfall annually, which reduces when moving towards the west.
+The eastern part of the plain, which receives heavy rainfall during the monsoon after summer, commonly results in floods and inundations.
+As the rainfall decreases towards the west, the western region encompasses drier areas such as the Thar desert.
+However, the northernmost parts of the plain, along the foothills of the Himalayas, receives about 50 in of rainfall.
+Wheat, barley, and millet are the main crops in the drier western parts of the plain, while rice predominates in the wetter east and northern regions of the plain.

 Sub-divisions

-The region can be sub-divided into various geographical units such as the Sindh Plains, and the Indus Delta in Pakistan; Rajasthan Plain, and Punjab-Haryana Plain in India and Pakistan, Ganga Plain in India and Bangladesh, Brahmaputra Valley in India, Terai region in Nepal, and the Ganges-Brahmaputra Delta in India and Bangladesh.
+The region can be sub-divided into various geographical units such as the Sindh Plains, and the Indus Delta in Pakistan; Rajasthan Plain, and Punjab-Haryana Plain in India and Pakistan, Ganges Plain in India and Bangladesh, Brahmaputra Valley in India, Terai region in Nepal, and the Ganges-Brahmaputra Delta in India and Bangladesh.